rntrp/go-fitz-formpost/README.md

 $ go mod download
 $ go mod tidy
 ```
+> [!IMPORTANT]
-> :warning: **Issues with vendoring**: Unfortunately `go mod vendor` does not pull the header files and binaries from the `go-fitz` repository.
+> **Issues with vendoring**: Unfortunately `go mod vendor` does not pull the header files and binaries from the `go-fitz` repository.
 This issue is discussed at golang/go/issues/26366.
 Please stay with `go mod download` instead.

 ### With Docker
 ```bash